Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Human-in-the-loop Dataset Collection

 \subsection{System Implementation}

 \figref{system} shows the system configuration of the mobile application.
 We implemented a web application consisting of a client-side component for collecting and annotating images and visualizing the collection status and a server-side component for storing the resulting datasets.
 In general, web applications are device-independent, including mobile devices such as Windows tablets and Android smartphones.
 These mobile devices often come with an additional camera, and the web application installed on the device allows for easy capture of multi-view images from free viewpoints by moving the device’s camera.
-The computational resources of the mobile device are used to perform computations for image acquisition, marker detection, marker pose estimation, and various drawings on the display.
+The computational resources of the device are used to perform image acquisition, marker detection, marker pose estimation, and various drawings on the display.

-To automate the bounding box annotation for object images, we employed an AR marker-based annotation method~\cite{KiyokawaRAL2019}. \figref{annotation}(a) shows the process flow.
+To automate the 2D bounding box annotation for object images, we employed an AR marker-based annotation method~\cite{KiyokawaRAL2019}. \figref{annotation}\textbf{(a)} shows the process flow.
 Before starting the application, the user places the marker-attached jig by fixing the target object at the location where it can be captured by the camera from around the object.
-The user prepares the camera and performs camera calibration.
-Because a known relative pose between the object and marker on the jig, and marker identification numbers (IDs) associated with the object category are assumed, an automatic annotation process can be performed during the execution of the web application.
+The participants used a pre-calibrated camera.
+The calibration was performed using an NxM checkerboard and OpenCV calibrateCamera method.
+Because a known relative pose between the object and marker on the jig, and marker identification numbers (IDs) associated with the object category are assumed, an automatic annotation process can be performed during the execution of the web application. \figref{annotation}\textbf{(b)} shows a visualization of the collected dataset, whereas \figref{collected} shows more examples of different objects captured from different viewpoints.